brokenmold/dev-style-resource/README.md

 ### Layout Modules ###
 * [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - CSS Tricks coming in for the win again with this One Sheet.
 This get's a Google #1 Rank for 'flexbox', even above w3 and mdn.
 Also available in glossy poster form ya nerds.
 * [Flexbox Patterns](https://www.flexboxpatterns.com) - Common flexbox patterns with code examples and style guides.
+* [Screen Siz.es](https://screensiz.es) - Master list of screen sizes for all of your media query needs!

 <hr/>